kozik47/zte-imei-unlock/README.md

    - The NAND dump contained UBIFS images.
 Out-of-band data, including error correction codes, was removed with a small script.
    - A custom Python script was developed to extract the 'rootfs' UBIFS image, revealing the filesystem with executables and configuration files.
+   - The 'rootfs' `/etc/passwd` file contained a single entry `admin:$1$CIFeJAO5$CA0KJBqrSX6ciPKBlKV8J/:0:0:root:/:/bin/sh`.
+John the Ripper was run over this entry against a few common wordlists but a valid password was not found.

 4. **Binary Analysis**: